GeideaSolutions/Android-SDK/README.md

-# Module Geidea Payment SDK for Android
+# Geidea Payment SDK for Android

 Geidea Payment SDK for Android provides tools for quick and easy integration of Geidea Payment Gateway services into your Android app.